 A reward for service, tip, or gratuity, is common in the United States.
 In restaurants it is customary to tip 15% of the bill or 20% for above-average service.
 Gratuities are not necessary in cafeterias with self-service.
 At hotels and airports a $1 tip per bag or suitcase is customary for the bellboy or porter.
 Taxi drivers are usually tipped 15% of the total fare.

-The sales tax rate for San Diego as of January 2013 is 8%.
+The combined sales tax rate for San Diego as of January 2017 is 7.75%.

 A Passport to Balboa is your ticket to experience 14 Balboa Park Museums for only $45.00 ($120 approximate value), and $24 for Children ages 3-12, $24.
 The Passport is valid for an entire week.
 You may purchase the Passport to Balboa Park at participating museums, the Balboa Park Visitors Center or at the Times Arts Tix Booth located at Horton Plaza.